memflow/memflow-pcileech/README.md

 connectors in a rust project without using the memflow plugin inventory.
 This might cause duplicated exports being generated in your project.

-After adding the dependency to your Cargo.toml you can easily create a new Connector instance and pass it some args:
+After adding the dependency to your Cargo.toml you can easily create a new Connector instance and pass it some arguments from the command line:

 ```rust
 let args: Vec<String> = env::args().collect();